 Budget CPU Coolers Around $25 (For Overclocking)

-Cooler master owns this part of the market, almost literally.
-This is mainly because of the Hyper 212 Evo.
+I’ve written extensively about a few good and cheap air CPU coolers.
 So, if you’re planning to overclock and need a cheap CPU cooling option, it’s the way to go.
-I use these in a lot of my PCs and never have an issue getting a solid overclock.
-We’re using this option for our Ryzen build; however, it’s perfectly acceptable to use the included wraith cooler to see what type of overclock you can get out of the gate.
-Even a modest overclock will give you big performance boosts on the R5 1400.
+I use inexpensive options in a lot of my PCs and never have an issue getting a solid overclock.
+We’re using this option for our Ryzen build; however, it’s perfectly acceptable to use the included wraith cooler to see what type of overclocking you can get out of the gate.
+Even a modest overclock will give you big performance boosts on the R5 6400.

 If you want to go beyond this price range, I’d recommend the Corsair Hydro H100i or similar liquid coolers.
 As these are often above $100, you might want to consider putting this extra money towards a GTX 1070 instead.